Look me up on Cellartracker (NarunP) for my scoring system. Cheers 🍷

 This is a superb summer quaffle.
 Amazing value and uniquely Finger Lakes with vibrant acidity and immense mineral profile (though the grape variety came from Republic of Georgia).
-89. — 7 months ago
+89. — a year ago

 Mainly Grenache with roughly equal parts of Syrah and Cinsault.

 I have never been a fan of France's hot 2003 vintage in general.
 However, last couple of encounters have shaken my prejudice.